About the Berkeley E-Bike Equity Project

 “Micro-mobility and modal shift are key strategies to meet our climate action goals,” said Councilmember Terry Taplin, who represents District 2 in the City of Berkeley and serves as an Advisory Board Member for Waterside Workshops.
 “Climate justice means making meaningful and reparative investments in frontline communities.
 I could not be more excited for Waterside’s e-bike project.”

-In partnership with GRID Alternatives Bay Area, community outreach around the project commenced in October 2022, and over 600 applications for the project were received in February and March 2023.
+In partnership with GRID Alternatives Bay Area, community outreach commenced in October 2022, and over 600 applications for the project were received in February and March 2023.
 Using a lottery process, 56 Berkeley residents were selected to participate.
 In order to qualify, applicants submitted documentation showing that they are a Berkeley resident, over 18 years of age, and have a household income of less than 80% of the area median income (AMI) for Alameda County or currently participate in an income-qualified program such as SNAP, PG&E CARE, or Medicaid.

 Distribution of e-bikes began in May 2023 and concluded in June 2023.
-Participants are submitting quarterly odometer readings and surveys about their e-bike riding habits, helping to inform future climate equity actions.
+Participants submit quarterly odometer readings and surveys about their e-bike riding habits, helping to inform future climate equity actions.
 In the first three months of the program, riders traveled a total of 6,504 miles, and 76% of participants reported spending less on transportation.

 “We’re excited to partner with the City of Berkeley and GRID Alternatives to offer climate resilience benefits to our community members,” said Neil Larsen, former Executive Director of Waterside Workshops.
 “Expanding access to e-bikes will help make our city greener and improve the mobility of our neighbors who may have limited transportation options.”